Chemical Treatment of Liquid Microbiological Waste

 If you wish to obtain approval for chemical treatments of infectious liquids please submit the Request for Approval to Chemical Treat Liquid Microbiological Waste form and supporting documentation to EHS.
-Contact Erika England in Biological Safety for any questions.
+Contact the Biological Safety office for any questions.

 UNC Has Obtained the Following Approvals From the NC Division of Waste Management

-- Treatment of Dengue virus, Zika virus, and the attenuated strains of Japanese Encephalitis and Yellow Fever virus with 10% bleach
+- Treatment of Dengue virus, Zika virus, and the attenuated strains of Japanese Encephalitis and Yellow Fever virus with 10 percent bleach

-- Treatment of HIV waste with 10% bleach
+- Treatment of HIV waste with 10 percent bleach

-- Treatment of Dengue virus infected cell lines with 1% bleach
+- Treatment of Dengue virus infected cell lines with one percent bleach

 - Treatments of Pseudmonas aeruginosa, Escherichia coli and Staphylococcus aureus mixed culture waste with BacDown detergent disinfectant